-U.S. lawmakers press Boeing CEO on 737 MAX development
+Boeing CEO admits mistakes on key 737 MAX safety system

-WASHINGTON (Reuters) - Boeing Co (BA.N) Chief Executive Dennis Muilenburg faced a second day of questions on Wednesday from U.S. lawmakers on the company’s now-grounded 737 MAX after sharp criticism at a Senate hearing Tuesday.
+WASHINGTON (Reuters) - Boeing Co (BA.N) Chief Executive Dennis Muilenburg acknowledged the company made mistakes in the development of a key safety system known as MCAS at the center of two fatal 737 MAX crashes, at a U.S. House hearing on Wednesday.

+Lawmakers released Boeing documents that showed the company had considered adding an MCAS alert on the flight control panel to the 737 MAX.
+Another Boeing document warned that if a pilot failed to respond in more than 10 seconds to the software, activation could lead to a “catastrophic” failure.

+Muilenburg acknowledged “we made some mistakes” on the development of MCAS, an anti-stall system that automatically pushed the plane’s nose down, leaving pilots fighting for control.

+The 737 MAX, when it returns, will have a number of new safeguards.
+It will take data from the attack sensors and not let MCAS activate more than once before a situation has been resolved.

-U.S. Representative Peter DeFazio, who heads the House Transportation and Infrastructure Committee, kicked off the hearing by criticizing Boeing for “a lack of candor” over the jetliner’s development, and asked why Boeing approved a safety-critical flight control system known as MCAS - linked to two deadly crashes - vulnerable to a single point of failure.
+DeFazio asked why Boeing approved MCAS when it was vulnerable to a single point of failure.

 DeFazio also questioned why Boeing scrapped initial plans to install an MCAS “annunciator” alert and how pilots could be expected to recover if the system failed, when Boeing failed to disclose details on MCAS system to pilots.
+He also hammered Boeing’s assumptions on how long it would take pilots to respond to a failure.

 “I’ve talked to a lot of pissed off pilots,” DeFazio said.